Skip to content

 Share

-A Guide to Channel Incentive Best Practice
+Channel Incentive Best Practices

 Set clear goals

-The first of our channel incentive best practices is goals!
-You are setting up a channel incentive for a reason so it’s important to establish a clear purpose that aligns with the goals of your organisation.
-Clear goals for your incentive will also help to:
+The first of our channel sales incentive best practices is setting clear goals.
+You are setting up a channel incentive for a reason, so it’s important to establish a clear purpose that aligns with your organisation’s goals.

-• secure the budget;
+• Secure the budget

-• onboard internal team members and stakeholders;
+• Onboard internal team members and stakeholders

-• articulate the purpose of the incentive to participants;
+• Articulate the purpose of the incentive to participants

-• keep focus during the incentive’s duration; and
+• Keep focus during the incentive’s duration

-• know what you are measuring in terms of the success criteria.
+• Know what you are measuring in terms of the success criteria

-Use pictures in the onboarding
+Use pictures in the onboarding process

-Often, you will need to ‘sell your idea’ internally before you can get your channel incentive programme off the ground.
-Explaining the channel incentive in pictures will help with this.
 Instead of giving your stakeholders the old ‘death by PowerPoint’, with 20 or 30 slides, they must read off the screen, why not see if your incentive idea or plan can be articulated visually in a couple of diagrams?

 We have found that creating a visual concept for an incentive along with a process diagram is the fastest and easiest way to onboard your team and stakeholders.
 And the pictures help make the incentive ‘sticky’, i.e., less easy to forget.